Leunsel/CheatEngineLua/docs/Manifold-Framework.md

-  │                               → whether the window was open ├─ ApplyThemeToForms            every control registered through Manifold.Forms ├─ ApplyThemeToTeleporter       if the teleporter is loaded → whether it was ├─ one InfoBlock                the whole apply, reported once └─ ReleaseThemeApplyLock()
+  │                               → whether the window was open ├─ ApplyThemeToForms            every control registered through Manifold.Forms ├─ ApplyThemeToTeleporter       if the teleporter is loaded → whether it was ├─ teleporterMap:OnThemeApplied if the map is loaded → whether its window was open ├─ one InfoBlock                the whole apply, reported once └─ ReleaseThemeApplyLock()
 ```